What You Will Learn

 Attackers often download patches as soon as they are distributed by vendors such as Microsoft in order to find newly patched vulnerabilities.
 Vulnerabilities are usually disclosed privately, or even discovered in-house, allowing the vendor to more silently patch the vulnerability.
 This also allows the vendor to release limited or even no details at all about a patched vulnerability.
 Attackers are aware of this and quickly work to find the patched vulnerability in order to take control of unpatched systems, as many organizations struggle with getting patches out quickly.
 Binary diffing and patch diffing is also performed by incident handlers, IDS administrators and vendors, vulnerability and penetration testing framework companies, government entities, and others.
 You will use the material covered on this day to identify bugs patched by Microsoft, taking some of them through to exploitation.
 We will also focus on using Return Oriented Programming (ROP) to string together gadgets that emulate shellcode.

 - The Microsoft patch management process and Patch Tuesday

 - Obtaining patches and patch extraction

 - Reversing 32-bit and 64-bit applications and modules

 - Writing one-day exploits

 - Using ROP to compiled shellcode on the fly (Return-Oriented Shellcode)

-The Windows Kernel is complex and intimidating, so this day aims to help you understand the Windows kernel and the various exploit mitigations added into recent versions.
-You will perform kernel debugging on various versions of the Windows OS, such as Windows 7 and 8, and learn to deal with its inherent complexities.
+The Windows kernel is complex and intimidating, so this day aims to help you understand the Windows kernel and the various exploit mitigations added into recent versions.
+You will learn how the kernel works with drivers to talk to devices and how some functionality can be exposed to user-mode, sometimes insecurely!
+You will perform kernel debugging on Windows 10 and learn to deal with its inherent complexities.
 Exercises will be performed to analyze Ring 0 driver vulnerabilities, look at exploitation techniques, and get working exploits.